 When seeking an all-inclusive care home, it's important that first and foremost, it can meet your family member's specific health and well-being needs.
 For instance, if your loved one has advanced dementia, it's essential to choose a care home equipped to provide full-time care for advanced dementia, as some facilities may only be trained to cater to those in the early to mid stages of dementia.

 Typically, care home and nursing home fees are covered by the individuals in need of care or by their family members, often referred to as 'self-funding'.
 However, not everyone has the means to independently cover the costs of full-time care.
-Those unable to meet the full extent of care home expenses can explore financial assistance through their local authority or the NHS.
+Those unable to meet the full extent of care home expenses can explore funding through their local authority or the NHS.

 Not all care homes accept funding support from the local authority or the NHS.
 Before choosing a particular care home, it's essential to enquire with the care home manager to ensure they accept such support to avoid potential complications down the line.